Chenée Today

 • baking soda - adds a bit of lift to this cake recipe!

 • unsweetened cocoa powder - the added cocoa powder is what makes part of our batter nice and chocolatey and turns this into a chocolate marble loaf cake recipe!
+And if you're a chocolate lover, check out my Hot Chocolate Mug Cake and my Chocolate Blueberry Cake!

 • boiling water - helps to "bloom" the cocoa powder, bringing out the chocolate flavor!